sit/wrkb/kb/champions/fiora.md

 **Cost:** 20.0 / 25.0 / 30.0 / 35.0

-Lunges and stabs a nearby enemy, dealing 85 / 95 / 100 / 115 ( +110% / 115% / 120% / 125% AD ) physical damage in an area.
-Hitting an enemy refunds 50% of the cooldown.
-Lunge prioritizes Vitals and enemies it will kill.
-Applies on-hit effects to the primary target.
+Lunges in a direction and stabs a nearby enemy, dealing 75 / 85 / 95 / 105 ( +110% / 115% / 120% / 125% bonus AD ) physical damage .
+Hitting the target refunds 50% of Lunge's cooldown.
+Lunge prioritizes Vitals and enemies it will kill and applies on-hit effects to the main target.
+Lunge deals 50% damage to monsters and can deal damage to turrets.

 ### [2] Riposte